camjla/camjla/README.md

 🏫 I'm studying Information System in FAM- Faculdade das Américas.

-🖥️ Currently looking for an internship in the area of front or back end development
+🖥️ Currently looking for an internship in the area of front/back end development , QA and IT Governance

 ## 📖 LANGUAGES AND TOOLS<br>